databricks-industry-solutions/legend-getting-started/README.md

 ___

+Please check docker folder for basic installation (tested on AWS EC2), notebook for getting started example and pure model for a sample project.

+___

 &copy; 2022 Databricks, Inc. All rights reserved.
 The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.

 | library                                | description        | license | source                                 |